juxor/afaq/markdown/secH3.md

-organisation and control of trade, and lastly the injection of capital into production by a single banker, the State."_ Such a system would be, in reality, _"the reign of the **scientific mind,** the most aristocratic, despotic, arrogant and contemptuous of all regimes"_ base on _"a new class, a new hierarchy of real or bogus learning, and the world will be divided into a dominant, science-based minority and a vast, ignorant majority."_ [**Michael
+organisation and control of trade, and lastly the injection of capital into production by a single banker, the State."_ Such a system would be, in reality, _"the reign of the **scientific mind,** the most aristocratic, despotic, arrogant and contemptuous of all regimes"_ based on _"a new class, a new hierarchy of real or bogus learning, and the world will be divided into a dominant, science-based minority and a vast, ignorant majority."_ [**Michael
 Bakunin: Selected Writings**, p.
 266]

 George Barrett's words also seem appropriate:

-> _ "The modern Socialist . . . have steadily worked for centralisation, and
+> _"The modern Socialist . . . have steadily worked for centralisation, and
 complete and perfect organisation and control by those in authority above the people.
 The anarchist, on the other hand, believes in the abolition of that central power, and expects the free society to grow into existence from below,